MaterializeInc/materialize/doc/developer/platform/overview.md

 There are any number of secondary requirements and additional commands that can be exposed (for example, to drop sources, manage timeouts of subscriptions, advance compaction of collections, set and modify rendition reconciliation policies, etc).

-STORAGE can be sharded into REGIONs.
+STORAGE can be sharded into ENVIRONMENTs.

 ### COMPUTE